 Type Segment Analysis

 The oxygen segment is projected to dominate the industrial gas market during the forecast period.
 It has a major demand in the healthcare and manufacturing sectors.
 The World Health Organization highlights an anticipatory surge in 11% global oxygen demand by the end of 2030 in the healthcare field.
-Moreover, the U.S. EIA predicts a 5.2% yearly growth in industrial manufacturing through 2025, necessitating oxygen for steel production, welding, and chemical processes.
+Moreover, the U.S. EIA predicts a 3.5% yearly growth in electricity sales to industrial consumers through 2026, necessitating oxygen for steel production, welding, and chemical processes.
 Technological advancements, such as portable oxygen concentrators, enhance accessibility, further boosting demand.

 Distribution Mode Segment Analysis

-Our in-depth analysis of the global industrial gas market includes the following segments:
+Our in-depth analysis of the industrial gas market includes the following segments:

 Segment